dubhalley/ModularSynth_DIY/README.md

-# Eurorack-Modular-DIY
+# Eurorack_Modular_DIY
-All data on building an Eurorack Modular Synth
+All data to build an Eurorack Modular Synth

 You could find here all my work on how to build an Eurorack Modular Synth

 1 - Case

-Acheter ou fabriquer
-Bois, aluminium
+Build a wood case and add racks to screw the modules.

 2 - Power supply

+Build a power supply.
+It's although possible to buy one if you're not confident enough for building it.

 3 - Electronic and Pcb

-Schématics (Modular+ and others)

-Pcb ready to buy (Modular+ and others)

-Pcb ready to etch (GERBER) (Modular+ and others)
+To build your PCB, you need the schematics and how to use kicad.

+But, you can although find some pcb ready to buy or ready to etch (GERBER files)

 4 - Front panel

-The tools you need : Inkscape, LaserCutter or PCB supplyer
+To build a front panel you need : Inkscape software, a laserCutter (to build with wood or pmma) or a PCB supplyer to etch it in PCB material.

-Material you need : Wood, PMMA, Pcb front panel

 5 - Knob

-Tools : Freecad, 3D printer
+To have a 3d knob you need : Freecad software and a 3D printer